MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsDialInConferencingAccessNumber.md

 # Get-CsDialInConferencingAccessNumber

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Returns information about all the dial-in conferencing access numbers configured for use in your organization.
-Dial-in conferencing provides a way for users to use a "regular" telephone mobile phone, or device on the public switched telephone network (PSTN) to join the audio portion of an online conference.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Returns information about all the dial-in conferencing access numbers configured for use in your organization.
 Dial-in conferencing provides a way for users to use a "regular" telephone mobile phone, or device on the public switched telephone network (PSTN) to join the audio portion of an online conference.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX